DrIfeanyi-codar/DrIfeanyi-codar/README.md

 Welcome to my GitHub profile!

-I’m a Public Health Physician, Researcher, Data Scientist, and Certified Lifestyle Medicine Practitioner with over 30 years of clinical and leadership experience.
+I’m a Public Health Consultant, Researcher, Data Scientist, and Certified Lifestyle Medicine Practitioner with over 30 years of clinical and leadership experience.
 My work is rooted in bridging the gap between healthcare systems and underserved communities, and I bring a unique blend of science, empathy, and data to the table.

 ---